 Like humans, a lactating dog will need all of the nutrients she can get when feeding her puppies.

 In this case, at least 17% of fat should be in her daily meals.
 The food intake of a lactating bitch should be topped up with an additional 20% of calories with each puppy she is nursing.
 This is a lot of food indeed, especially when a non-negligible part of nursing bitches experience a slight to severe loss of appetite.

 A nursing dog may have any of the following:

 - Leafy vegetables, carrots, pumpkins, green beans and organ meat such as pig intestines, both at 5% of their diet plan;

-- 5% of yoghurt for probiotics and healthier digestion as well as cottage cheese and eggs;
+- 5% of yogurt for probiotics and healthier digestion as well as cottage cheese and eggs;

-- Fatty fish (including raw fish, such as salmon) at 15 to 20%; and
+- Fatty fish (including cooked fish, such as salmon) at 15 to 20%; and

 - Raw meaty bones (e.g. chicken wing, rabbit neck), at 65 to 75% (basically, the majority of their meals.)

 It is best to feed performance dog food for a nursing female dog due to the energy requirements at an all-time high.
-What’s more, such dog foods also contain a lot of fat and calories, amounting to about 20% on the average, which are important for the nursing dog.
+What’s more, such dog foods also contain a lot of fat and calories, amounting to about 20% on the average, which is important for the nursing dog’s nutritional intake.